How Smart Contracts are Changing Legal Contracts

 Moving to an outcome-based approach incentivizes logistics to perform better.
 Identifying causes of variability and error then systematically eliminating them generates an input to outcome relationship, the crux of an agile legal approach.
 Don’t be surprised when law firms of the future retain data scientists on their teams to leverage blockchain technology and harness the benefits of smart contracts for all.

-This article originally appeared on Law Technology Today.
+This article was authored by Michael Matthews and originally appeared on Law Technology Today.